 As municipalities continue to grow, urban and rural development areas are converging and boundaries between municipalities have become blurred.
-As the region adds another million people, greater cooperation amongst municipalities that make up the CMR will be needed to create a resilient and globally competitive region.
-If successful, a coordinated regional effort will minimize the impact of growth on social, economic, natural and fiscal components of the region.
-Each jurisdiction, either urban or rural will need to update their Municipal Development Plan to accommodate growth in more sustainable patterns and locations, deploying the Preferred Placetypes to create mixed-use environments in a range of contexts.
+As the Region adds another million people, greater cooperation amongst municipalities that make up the CMR will be needed to create a resilient and globally competitive region.
+If successful, a coordinated regional effort will minimize the impact of growth on social, economic, natural and fiscal components of the Region.
+Each jurisdiction, either urban or rural, will need to update their Municipal Development Plan to accommodate growth in more sustainable patterns and locations, deploying the Preferred Placetypes to create mixed-use environments in a range of contexts.

 The CMR will, through these policies, enjoy mutual benefits and shared efficiencies that are beyond the reach of local planning.
 In the core areas of urban municipalities, infill and redevelopment should reinforce the role of core areas as economic, cultural, and social centres for their respective towns and cities.
 In the Preferred Growth Areas, which include Urban Municipalities, Joint Planning Areas, and Hamlet Growth Areas, future planning should strive for fully serviced urban neighborhoods and Employment Areas where people will be able to walk to everyday needs, or to transit for longer-distance trips.
 In rural areas, plans should seek to conserve agricultural land and resources by clustering growth around community infrastructure, facilities, and services, and in Hamlet Growth Areas.
 This approach will result in improved positive environmental, economic and social circumstances, reducing the impacts of Climate Change based on proven carbon reduction measures, associated with more compact communities with increased mobility choices.
-Appendix A outlined the multiple benefits such a direction can produce.
+Appendix A outlines the multiple benefits such a direction can produce.

-The following policies are built around three fundamental strategies that support the CMR goals and objectives listed above:
+The following policies are built around three fundamental strategies that support the CMR vision and objectives:

 - Compact mixed-use Placetypes along with infill and redevelopment can improve environmental, social and economic outcomes.
 See policies 3.1.2. - Directing urban development to Preferred Growth Areas of Urban Municipalities, Joint Planning Areas and Hamlet Growth Areas will improve multi-jurisdictional cooperation, efficient supply of services, and equitable distribution of shared obligations.
-See policies 3.1.3. - Clustered development, agricultural preservation, appropriate commercial areas, and Hamlets provide development opportunities for rural areas.
-See policies 3.1.3 and 3.1.7.
+See policies 3.1.3. - Clustered development, agricultural conservation, appropriate commercial areas, and Hamlets provide development opportunities for rural areas.
+See policies 3.1.3, 3.1.5 and 3.1.7.

-CMR Goals Growth Plan Objectives The CMR grows in a balanced way that reflects a variety of land uses and capitalizes on growth (a) Create opportunities for each municipality to grow and develop in a way that contributes to balanced regional growth. opportunities. (b) Promote a range of housing and neighbourhood types within each municipality. (c) Strengthen the importance and livability of existing urban and rural centres. (d) Provide adequate land area for a variety of employment opportunities in appropriate areas.
-The CMR grows in way that reduces the amount of land and resources consumed from development. (e) Focus future urban growth in suitable locations where land use, infrastructure and servicing are aligned. (f) Promote compact and walkable communities. (g) Reduce the amount of land consumed by achieving higher densities and more efficient and mixed-use development patterns. (h) Limit or discourage new auto-oriented residential communities that are dominated by single-detached housing with limited amenities. (i) Encourage country residential development in a clustered form of development which promotes land conservation for ecological and open space purposes.
-The CMR grows in a fiscally sustainable way, including the integration of regional servicing, to enable a cost efficient land use pattern. (j) Reduce the cost of infrastructure to support growth compared to past practices. (k) Focus regional service delivery in areas that take advantage of existing services, collaboration and plans.
+CMR Vision Elements Growth Plan Objectives We successfully use our commitment to Preferred Placetypes and specified growth areas to accomplish our vision while reducing (a) Create opportunities for each municipality to grow and develop in a way that contributes to balanced regional growth. water consumption, vehicle mileage, carbon emissions, land consumption and the cost of (b) Promote a range of housing and neighbourhood types within each municipality. infrastructure. (c) Strengthen the importance and livability of existing urban and rural centres.
+The Region is built on a backbone of excellent integrated multi-modal transportation which ensures efficient and effective movement of (d) Provide adequate land area for a variety of employment opportunities in appropriate areas. people and goods. (e) Focus future urban growth in suitable locations where land use, infrastructure and servicing are aligned. (f) Promote compact and walkable communities. (g) Reduce the amount of land consumed by achieving higher densities and more efficient and mixed-use development patterns. (h) Limit or discourage new auto-oriented residential communities that are dominated by single-detached housing with limited amenities. (i) Encourage country residential development in a clustered form of development which promotes land conservation for ecological and open space purposes. (j) Reduce the cost of infrastructure to support growth compared to past practices. (k) Focus regional service delivery in areas that take advantage of existing services, collaboration and plans.